fixmycrypto/FixMyCrypto/README.md

 ### Unknown / Invalid Words:

 If you know the position of a word but you have absolutely no idea what that word is supposed to be, replace it with an asterisk (`*`).
-For example, if you're certain that you're missing the 2nd to last word, you would put:
+For example, if you're certain that you're missing the 2nd to last word:

     "phrase": "apple banana pear watermelon kiwi strawberry apple banana pear watermelon * kiwi",